What's Wrong With Education?

 Time to wake up from the decades-long Stepford Wives approach to education that now consumes our public schools, America.
 As it stands now, we are just paying lip service to the idea that we are educating our children in a way that will help them achieve success in our 21st century world.
 It's time to hold children accountable in the classroom.

-And to put a stop to this idiotic philosophy that if I only make it 'fun', the children will learn.
+And to put a stop to this counterproductive philosophy that if I only make it 'fun', the children will learn.

 No. Just NO. If we make it essential to them, they will TRY to learn.